wlsf82/protractor-helper/README.md

 ## Basic example

-Let's say you want to create a test for the sign up happy path of an example application.
+Let's say you want to create a test for the sign in happy path of an example application.

 ### Example without using the protractor-helper module